jamesolee/bumblebee_ws/README.md

 ========
 ROS2 workspace for the FASTR Bumblebee drone

-ROS 2 dependencies (ensure the following are installed via apt-get):
+Additional requirements (ensure the following are installed via apt-get):
 - vrpn_mocap